 What we don’t have is the funding to purchase, move, install or supply the press with ink and paper, so this dream could be for naught.

-However, — and let’s think positive here, right? — with our own press, we could print Orémus Newspaper on our own, on-site, as well as offer to assist in printing other small-run Catholic, secular and specialty newspaper jobs that larger press operations don’t want - or can't realistically bother with.
+However, — and let’s think positive here, right? — with our own press, we could print Orémus Newspaper on our own, on-site, as well as (in certain emergency situations) offer to assist in printing other small-run Catholic, secular and specialty newspaper jobs that larger press operations don’t want - or can't realistically bother with.

 With all necessary equipment on-site, we could, theoretically, also open the shop as a way to teach the printing craft to others, and thus keep the art alive!
+We have had several former and potential press workers express an interest in this concept.
 The printed word, after all, will last far longer than the electronic word.
 Despite attacks from those who want it dead for nefarious purposes, press-craft must not be allowed to die.

 We are gathering facts and figures on the various pieces of equipment we would need, but we are thinking, the less computerized the press is, the better (for the purposes of working on it).